linode/apl-docs/docs/for-ops/console/backups.md

 :::

-When Velero is activated, platform admins can create backups of Persistent Volumes (PVs) in Team namespaces using APL Console.
-When creating backups using APL Console, a Velero `schedule` resource is created that will create the backup at a specified time, defined by a Cron expression.
+When Velero is activated, platform admins can create backups of Persistent Volumes (PVs) in Team namespaces using the Console.
+When creating backups using the Console, a Velero `schedule` resource is created that will create the backup at a specified time, defined by a Cron expression.

 All known Backups on the platform are listed here.
 Backups can be sorted based on: